YOUR QUESTIONS ARE WELCOME!

 - A virtual body in a virtual reality.

 Many other embodiments are theoretically possible.
 Human beings already have the ability to learn and to adjust to feeling comfortable in a wide range of body extensions.
-Consider how natural it comes to feel to drive a car, to virtually ‘sense’ the extents of the vehicle and to perceive precisely which narrow passage or parking spot will fit.
-Or, consider how an experienced kayaker perceives their kayak as a body of sorts, or a skier feels natural on their skis.
+Consider how natural it may feel for a sufficiently experienced driver to drive a car, to sense the boundaries of the vehicle.
+A seasoned kayaker may perceive their kayak as a body of sorts, and a skier may feel skies as a similar extension.
+Those with mirror-touch synesthesia have expansive bodily representations: their sense of touch and proprioception expands to encompass the individuals in their visual fields.
+For some, this extended body schema includes animals and inanimate objects as well as humans.

 IS THERE A WAY I CAN VOLUNTEER FOR EXPERIMENTAL STUDIES OR CLINICAL TRIALS THAT HELP BRING ABOUT WHOLE BRAIN EMULATION AND MIND UPLOADING?